scikit-build/scikit-build-core/README.md

 # The build targets to use when building the project.
 Empty builds the default
 # target.
 cmake.targets = []

-# DEPRECATED in 0.8; use version instead.
-ninja.minimum-version = ""

 # The versions of Ninja to allow.
 If Ninja is not present on the system or does
 # not pass this specifier, it will be downloaded via PyPI if possible.
 An empty